icyflame/cli-cube-timer/README.md

 This will begin a solving session.
 All session statistics will be stored locally for this session.

-### solve stats [--bucket n]
+### solve stats [--bucket n] [--min min] [--max max]

 > View your lifetime statistics

-This will show you the mean, the standard deviation and the distribution of your solve times.
+This will show you the mean, median, standard deviation and the distribution of your solve times.

 The distribution is by default at a bucket size of 10 seconds.
 If you are an advanced solver and need more resolution, just use the bucket option and use `solve stats --bucket 2` to show your solves with a bucket size of 2 seconds each.

-This part section is always open for improvement.
-The code for this is implemented using `fast-stats` and `fast-csv` node modules.
-So, this is one thing that you can always contribute to!
+If you would like to see just a subset of all your solves, you can use the `min` and `max` options.
+For eg: `solve stats --min 10 --max 20 --bucket 2` will print the distribution of your solve times between 10 and 20 seconds at a bucket sizeof 2 seconds.

 ### solve push